Dutchie3719/Haptic_Wearable_for_Education/README.md

 ## Version History

-* Alpha 0.2
-    * Included requirements sheet draft
 * Alpha 0.1
     * Initial Release

 ## License

-This project is licensed under the [NAME HERE] License - see the LICENSE.md file for details
+This project is licensed under the AGPL-v3 License - see the LICENSE.md file for details

 ## Contributing